microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/00-prereqs.md

 * Attendees should not be using the public IP address of the PostgreSQL/MySQL containers when configuring the application.

 * The attendees may make mistakes with the datasourceURL and username/password for PostgreSQL/MySQL.
-If the application isn't work, have the attendees check the log:
+If the application isn't working, have the attendees check the log:

 ```bash
     kubectl -n {infrastructure.namespace goes here} logs deploy/contosopizza --tail=5000